-A sure fire sign that board games are popular is that they are in your high street stores.
+A sure-fire sign that board games are popular is that they are in your high street stores.
 And once they are in these stores, any shopper can pick them up, leading to increasing board game popularity.

 Onwards and upwards

-Board games are hot right now and it’s awesome!
+Board games are trending right now and it’s awesome!
 Tabletop gamers get access to lots of games.
 Families and friends are getting together and having fun.
 People are saving their eyeballs from too much screen time!

 Board games are a great way to get a group of people together and give them something in common to focus on.
-They even work across language barriers if you choose the right type of games.
+They even work across language barriers if you choose the right type of game.

 I put together a list of my favourite language independent board games based on my own experiences playing them with friends who speak English as a second or third language.